jt3k/olap-cube-js/README.md

 In future versions:

 API
-- Add options for "id" or genericId method, for members, for fast
+- Add options for "id" or genericId method, for members
 - Add support for single keyProp in schema and single dependency (rename `dependency` to `level`)
 - Update method addMember without rollup options (then more than one member will be added)